fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ## Using fleetctl

-You can use `fleetctl` to accomplish many of the tasks you would typically need to do through the User Interface and to set up or apply configuration files to the Fleet server.
+You can use `fleetctl` to accomplish many tasks you would typically need to do through the UI(User Interface).
+You can even set up or apply configuration files to the Fleet server.

 ### Available commands